 Inpatient and ongoing care is supported by a multidisciplinary team of therapists and the Cheshire and Merseyside Rehabilitation Network.

-The neurovascular team are all located in the main Building although they also offer a support service to Alder Hey Children’s Hospital
+The Neurovascular Team are located in the main building at The Walton Centre although they also offer a support service to Alder Hey Children’s Hospital

 The Walton Centre - Main Hospital Building